STUDS’ PLACE: LOST AND FOUND

 guarantee your seats by rsvp’ing to email@example.com

 On September 5, you will have the first opportunity to see footage from four lost episodes of the seminal Chicago TV show Studs’ Place.
 Unseen for 60 years, these kinescope recordings of the live show were recently discovered in Terkel’s basement.
+This amazing find increases the total number of surviving episodes from eleven to fifteen.

 Hosts for the screening and discussion will be Studs’ friends for decades,